-From rolling vineyards and plunging canyons to towering sand dunes and majestic villages, here are the most breathtaking places to visit in France.
+From rolling vineyards and plunging canyons to towering sand dunes and majestic villages, we share the most breathtaking places to visit in France.

-With so much to see and do, however, choosing which places to visit in France can feel overwhelming.
+But with so much to see and do, choosing which places to visit in France can feel overwhelming.
 So, to help you whittle down your options, here are our favorite picks to inspire your travel bucket list.

 1. Champagne: home of Dom Pérignon

 Moët & Chandon, Veuve Cliquot, Taittinger, and Dom Pérignon, are among the famous houses that open their gates to the public.
-The latter is best known for its namesake; a Benedictine monk and important quality pioneer for Champagne wine.
-Contrary to popular belief, however, Dom Pérignon didn’t invent the famous wine itself.
-This is one of the many facts you will learn while visiting his cellar and final resting place in the Abbey of Hautvillers.
+The latter is perhaps best known for its namesake; a Benedictine monk who was an important quality pioneer for Champagne wine.
+Contrary to popular belief, however, Dom Pérignon did not invent the famous wine itself.
+This is just one of many facts you will learn while visiting his cellar and final resting place in the Abbey of Hautvillers.

-These lavender fields are lovingly tended – along with the honeybees – by the monks that live in the abbey.
-Visitors can stay there and enjoy a serene spiritual retreat, too.
-If you prefer to keep it to a day trip, though, the fields are open from 09:30 during the summertime; and 13:00 on Sundays.
+Along with the local honeybees, these beautiful lavender fields are lovingly tended by the monks that live in the abbey.
+In fact, visitors can even stay with them and enjoy a serene spiritual retreat.
+If you prefer to keep it to a day trip, however, the fields are open from 09:30 during the summertime; and 13:00 on Sundays.
 Just bear in mind that the unique beauty of the location means that it becomes extremely busy during this time.
 Therefore, make sure you arrive early and join the first tour of the day at 10:30.

 If a trip to the Grand Canyon in Arizona feels like too much of a stretch, then you could always settle for its French counterpart.
 Nestled in the Provence-Alpes-Côte d’Azur region of southeastern France, the 700-meter-deep Gorges du Verdon is a truly breathtaking sight to behold.
 Carved by the Verdon River, the plunging limestone canyon is the largest in Europe.
 It is also a hotspot for adrenaline-fuelled activities and watersports.

-Cruising along the 25km-long stretch of mesmerizing turquoise waters that flow into the artificial Lac de Sainte-Croix is an absolute must.
-More adventurous travelers might also brave an hour or two of white-water rafting along the rapids.
-A more relaxing experience can be had hiking around the 100km rim of the canyon.
-Alternatively, you can hop on horseback and weave your way through the vertical limestone cliffs.
-Whatever you go for, though, be sure to have your camera at the ready.
+Cruising along the 25km-long stretch of mesmerizing turquoise waters that flow into the artificial Lac de Sainte-Croix is a truly unforgettable experience.
+More adventurous travelers, however, might prefer to brave white-water rafting along the rapids.
+A more relaxing day can be spent hiking around the 100km rim of the canyon or hopping on horseback and weaving your way through the vertical limestone cliffs.
+Whatever you do, though, be sure to have your camera at the ready.
 After all, this is one of the most breathtaking places to visit in France.

 France is home to many beautiful villages.
 However, few are as enchanting and otherworldly as Mont Saint-Michel with its majestic abbey.
 Perched high on the rocky island of Mont Saint-Michel, some 600 meters off the coast of Normandy, the striking medieval monastery looks like something lifted straight from the pages of a children’s fairytale.
 This is made all the more magic by the narrow, winding streets and pretty timbered-framed houses that lead up to it.
 In fact, the magnificent setting actually inspired Rapunzel’s Tower and the Kingdom of Corona in Disney’s Tangled movie.